vzhou842/victorzhou.com/content/posts/2019-05-09-intro-to-cnns.md

 ![A 3x3 filter](./media-link/cnn-post/vertical-sobel.svg)

-A conv layer uses an input image and a filter to produce an output image by **convolving** the filter with the input image.
+We can use an input image and a filter to produce an output image by **convolving** the filter with the input image.
 This consists of

 1. Overlaying the filter on top of the image at some location.
 2. Performing **element-wise multiplication** between the values in the filter and their corresponding values in the image.